Faculty/Academic StaffMajor Administrative Unit / College:

 Exposure to human blood, serum, tissue and other body fluids; and materials covered under Universal Precautions.
 TB risk or work within 3 feet of human patients in a health care setting or have potential exposure to animals or to specimens with Mycobacterium.
 Risks that have been identified by Environmental Health and Safety, such as exposure to chemotherapy, formaldehyde, etc.

+MSU is one of the top research universities in the world and has one of the biggest, greenest campuses in the nation.
+The MSU Division of Urology has an established clinical program that provides a broad range of opportunities for clinical practice, teaching, and research.
+MSU's health colleges (Osteopathic Medicine, Human Medicine, Nursing, and Veterinary Medicine) collaborate to provide high quality medical care, research, and education.
+MSU is an affirmative action, equal opportunity employer.
 The Department of Osteopathic Surgical Specialties includes full-time, part-time and clinical faculty who contribute towards education, research, and clinical aspects of the surgical specialties.
-These include the divisions of anesthesiology, general surgery, obstetrics and gynecology (clinical and surgical), orthopedic research, orthopedic surgery (including spinal reconstruction), podiatry, and urological surgery.
-The department trains osteopathic students for the practice of medicine and surgery by developing college curriculum through the organization of classroom, hospital, clinic, and specialty programs that provide the highest quality education and role modeling.
-We are committed to developing and assisting in quality research programs, as well as in community health services and continuing medical educational programs that serve the profession, the medical community at large, and the public to improve the quality of health services for all.
+These include the divisions of anesthesiology, general surgery, obstetrics and gynecology (clinical and surgical), orthopedic research, orthopedic surgery (including spinal reconstruction), podiatry, and urological surgery (including oncological urological surgery).
+The departmenttrains osteopathic students for the practice of medicine and surgery by developing college curriculum through the organization of classroom, hospital, clinic, and specialty programs that provide the highest quality education and role modeling.
+We are committed to developing and assisting in quality research programs, as well as in community health services and continuing medical educational programs that serve the profession, the medicalcommunity at large, and the public to improve the quality of health services for all.
+The department is particularly interested in individuals with a history of promoting diversity in their research, teaching, and service.
+We strongly encourage candidates to apply who can strengthen MSUCOM's commitment to DEI, as identified in our Diversity, Inclusion, and Safety plan (https://com.msu.edu/about-us/diversity-inclusion-safety).MSU is committed to achieving excellence through cultural diversity.
+The university actively encourages applications and/or nominations of women, persons of color, veterans and persons with disabilities.
+MSU seeks to recruit and retain a diverse workforce as a reflection of our commitment to maintain the excellence of the University, and to offer our students richly varied disciplines, perspectives and ways of knowing and learning.

 Michigan State University has been advancing the common good with uncommon will for more than 160 years.
 One of the top research universities in the world, MSU pushes the boundaries of discovery and forges enduring partnerships to solve the most pressing global challenges while providing life-changing opportunities to a diverse and inclusive academic community through more than 200 programs of study in 17 degree-granting colleges.